nkcmr/aqimon/README.md

 # aqimon

-a simple daemon that pulls [PurpleAir](https://www2.purpleair.com) sensor data and watches if AQI crosses a threshold, then sends [IFTTT](https://ifttt.com) webhooks about it. i use the webhooks to trigger iOS notifications that tell me when I can open/close my windows to let fresh air in.
+a simple daemon that pulls [PurpleAir](https://www2.purpleair.com) sensor data and watches if AQI crosses a threshold, then sends [IFTTT](https://ifttt.com) or Twilio SMS webhooks about it. i use the webhooks to trigger iOS notifications that tell me when I can open/close my windows to let fresh air in.

 ## installation